aws-samples/ec2-lamp-server/README.md

 - `EC2Instance`: EC2 console URL link to start/stop your EC2 instance or to get the latest IPv4 (or IPv6 if enabled) address.
 - `WebUrl`: EC2 web server URL link

+#Native NCIE DCV clients can be downloaded from [https://download.nice-dcv.com/](https://download.nice-dcv.com/)
-#NICE DCV web browser client can be disabled by removing `nice-dcv-web-viewer` package.
-Native clients can be downloaded from [https://download.nice-dcv.com/](https://download.nice-dcv.com/)
+Web browser client can be disabled by removing `nice-dcv-web-viewer` package.

 ## Using Certbot to obtain LetsEncrypt certificate
-Do visit [Certbot website](https://certbot.eff.org/) if you are not familiar.
+Do visit [Let's Encrypt] site if you are not familiar with [Certbot](https://certbot.eff.org/)

 ### Using Certbot with apache plugin
 Ensure that `assignStaticIP` is configured to `Yes` and a DNS entry is associated with your EC2 instance IP address.